VanLaser/analog-controls-for-armored-core-ps2/README.md

 ##### PPF patch on the decrypted EBOOT.BIN

-1. PPSSPP can be configured to generate a decrypted EBOOT.BIN (or you can extract the EBOOT.BIN from the ISO with 7zip, then find some "pspdecrypt" tool and use that on the .BIN file)
+1. PPSSPP can be configured to generate a decrypted EBOOT.BIN (or you can extract the EBOOT.BIN from the ISO with 7zip, then use the command-line tool "[pspdecrypt](https://github.com/John-K/pspdecrypt/releases)" on the .BIN file)
 2. Next, use **PPF-O-MATIC 3.0** or other compatible tool to apply the PPF patch on that decrypted EBOOT.BIN
 3. Finally, use **UMDGen** or a similar tool to insert the new, patched EBOOT.BIN inside the original ISO in place of the old EBOOT.BIN.